TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/functions.md

 You can use one or more of the `msg._uib.pageName`, `msg._uib.clientId`, or `msg._uib.tabId` properties to control whether a specific page, client or browser tab will process an inbound message.
 Use this where you have multiple pages or clients and need to target a message to a specific one.

 UIBUILDER also allows you to issue control commands from Node-RED to your front-end app by sending messages to the `uibuilder` node containing `msg._uib.command` which must be set to [one of the recognised commands](/client-docs/control-from-node-red).

+### Rooms

+Rooms are a Socket.IO server concept.
+For UIBUILDER, they are simulated on the client by using standard message titles.
+Their use allows flexible messaging from any uibuilder connected client or a custom uibuilder node to any other uibuilder connected client or custom uibuilder node.

+UIBUILDER clients are automatically subscribed to a number of rooms based on the client socket ID, page name and client ID.
+They are also subscribed to a "global" channel.

+See also [sendRoom](#sendRoom) for sending messages to an arbitrary room.

+#### `joinRoom(room)` - Join an arbitrary socket.io room to receive messages from it :id=joinRoom

+This simulates joining a specified room on the client side, uibuilder will start forwarding messages sent to the room to this client.

+> [!WARNING]
+> As yet, the client has no way of handling messages from the server in these rooms.

+#### `leaveRoom(room)` - Leave an arbitrary socket.io room to stop receiving messages from it :id=leaveRoom

+This simulates leaving a specified room on the client side, uibuilder will stop forwarding messages sent to the room to this client.

 ## Sending Messages to Node-RED